Vinnytsia strikes (2022–present): Reactions

 Local officials pointed out that Kalibr missiles are high-precision, which indicates that the Russians purposefully targeted civilians.
 The strike has been labeled as a war crime by officials from multiple countries.

 Ukrainian president Volodymyr Zelenskyy wrote on his Telegram channel: "Vinnytsia.
 Missile strikes in the city centre.
 There are wounded and killed, among them a little child.
 Every day, Russia destroys the civilian population, kills Ukrainian children, directs rockets at civilian objects.
 Where there is nothing military.
 What is this if not an open terrorist attack?
 Inhuman.
 Country of killers.
 A country of terrorists".
 The strike has been labeled as a war crime by Ukrainian Interior Minister Denys Monastyrsky.

 The ambassador of Moldova to Ukraine, Valeriu Chiveri, condemned the attack on Vinnytsia, referring to attacks on civilian targets in Ukrainian cities away from the frontlines as crimes against humanity.
 He also mentioned the European Union's decision to grant candidate status to both Moldova and Ukraine and talked about the need for both countries to work together.

 Days after the 14 July bombing, at the site of four-year-old Liza Dmitrieva's death, an impromptu memorial for her was created to which flowers and children's toys were laid.
 The video with Liza was shown on 20 July, in the US Congress.

+About the July 2022 attack, Margarita Simonyan, editor-in-chief of the Russian state-controlled media, said the building was attacked because it housed "Nazis".

+2023 strikes

+On 26 January 2023, the region was hit by Russian missiles, causing no casualties.
+An air raid siren lasted more than four hours, with fragments of Russian missiles being discovered in the region.

+On 24 June, explosions were heard in the region during a missile attack that activated air defenses.

+On 6 July, ICTV Fakty reported explosions in Vinnytsia during an air raid that followed a missile alert.
+On 26 July, Ukraine was attacked using a mix of Kh-101 and Kh-555 air-launched cruise missiles, 36 missiles from Tu-95MS strategic bombers, and four Kh-47 Kinzhal missiles from MiG-31K fighters.
+Some of the missiles were shot down over the Vinnytsia region, resulting in injuries to five people due to falling fragments.

+On 1 September, a Kalibr missile struck the region, injuring three people and damaging property and cars.
+Another was shot down over the Kirovohrad region by the Ukrainian Air Force.
+The missiles were reportedly launched from the Black Sea.

+2024 strikes

+On 2 January 2024, explosions were reported in the region during a Russian missile attack involving Tu-95MS strategic bombers and MiG-31K aircraft.

+On 11 February, Shahed drones were shot down in the region.
+The response to the attack, which also affected other regions of Ukraine, involved the Ukrainian Air Defence Forces, mobile fire groups of the Ukrainian Air Force, and electronic warfare equipment.

+On 14 March, a residential building in the region was struck by a Russian drone.
+The attacked killed one person and injured four others.